petabencana/sitioss-reports-powertrack/README.md

 To build on Windows we recommend installing all dependencies and running `npm install`.

 ### Configuration
 App configuration parameters are stored in a configuration file which is parsed by PowertrackDataSource.js.
-See sample-powertrack-config.js for an example configuration.
+See powertrack-config.js for configuration.
+For deployment .env files are used to specify default configuration parameters, which are read by the powertrack-config.js file.
+Currently, these parameters are stored in a global .env file which is loaded by the parent module cognicity-reports.

 #### Gnip parameters
 * stream [true | false] - set to true to connect to Gnip stream.